-Another must-try brunch item at Saving Grace is the Spicy Eggs Rajasthani, named for a state in India which inspired this dish.
+Another must-try brunch item at Saving Grace is the Spicy Eggs Rajasthani, named for a state in India that inspired this dish.
 The owner learned to cook this item while on an overnight safari in the Indian desert and the flavors come through.
 Spicy scrambled eggs are mixed with tomato, red onion, and chili powder, accompanied by spicy paratha for scooping and classic chana masala, drizzled with cooling yogurt to top it off.

-Saving Grace is opened from 9am-3pm every day except Tuesday.
+Saving Grace is opened from 9 am-3 pm every day except Tuesday.

 93 Front St E // +1 416-363-4247

-One of my favorite things to do on a Saturday in Toronto is to go browse the stalls of the St. Lawrence Market, and Carousel Bakery is the perfect place to fuel up before or after shopping.
-This food stall in the St. Lawrence Market has crafted the peameal bacon sandwich to perfection.
+One of my favorite things to do on a Saturday in Toronto is to go browse the stalls of St. Lawrence Market, and Carousel Bakery is the perfect place to fuel up before or after shopping.
+This food stall in St. Lawrence Market has crafted the peameal bacon sandwich to perfection.
 The breakfast version is even tastier, accompanied with egg and cheese on a county bun.

-Carousel Bakery also sells a variety of fresh baked bread and pastries to take home for later.
+Carousel Bakery also sells a variety of fresh-baked bread and pastries to take home for later.
 This is one of the best places to grab a quick brunch in Toronto for those short on time.

 Best Weekend/Sunday Brunch in Toronto

-Is there anything better going to Sunday brunch with friends after a night on the town?
+Is there anything better than going to Sunday brunch with friends after a night on the town?
 These weekend-only brunch spots are sure to cure any hangover.
 If not, just add more mimosas.

 1056 Bloor St W // +1 416-901-9779

 Hogtown Vegan is one of the best brunches in Toronto for vegans.
-This creative restaurant sells southern style comfort food that’s entirely meat-free but equally delicious.
+This creative restaurant sells southern-style comfort food that’s entirely meat-free but equally delicious.